CSESoc-CompClub/Content/python/usage.md

 You should then run

 - `chmod 700 driver.py` (we do not want students running the code in this file)
+- `chmod 700 password` (we don't want to expose the password for all to see)
 - `chmod 755 driven.py` (needs to be readable + executable by other users)
 - `chmod 755 setup.py` (needs to be readable + executable by other users)